fentec-project/privacy-friendly-analyses/README.md

 The Framingham heart study followed roughly 5,000 patients from Framingham, Massachusettes, for many decades starting in 1948.
 Later, other patients were included.
 The risk models are algorithms used to assess the risk of specific atherosclerotic CDV events (coronary heart disease, cerebrovascular disease, peripheral vascular disease, heart failure).
 Algorithms most often estimate the 10-year or 30-year CDV risk of an individual.

-The input parameters for algorithms are sex, age, total and high-density lipoprotein cholesterol, systolic blood pressure, treatment for hypertension, smok- ing, and diabetes status.
+The input parameters for algorithms are sex, age, total and high-density lipoprotein cholesterol, systolic blood pressure, treatment for hypertension, smoking, and diabetes status.
 The demonstrator shows how the risk score can be computed using only the encrypted values of the input parameters.

-The user specifies the parameters in the Client program, these are encrypted and sent to the Private Prediction as a Service component.
-Private Prediction computes the
-30-year risk and returns it to the user.
+The user specifies the parameters in the Client program, and these are encrypted and sent to the Private Prediction as a Service component.
+Private Prediction computes the 30-year risk and returns it to the user.

 ```
 x := data.NewVector([]*big.Int{isMaleInt, ageInt, systolicBPInt, totalChInt, hdlChInt, smokerInt, treatedBPInt, diabeticInt})